surifirstpin/biplus_documentation/docs/README.md

 BOARD key advantages

 Speed
-HBMP in-memory technology, toolkit, data-fast track, dynamic data models: every BOARD component has been designed to ensure maximum speed of development and high performance.
+Bi + component has been designed to ensure maximum speed of development and high performance.

 Ease of use